12zamu/github-certification-preparation-guide/content/exams/github-administration.md

 </p>
 </details>

-### Once a sensitive data has been commited, can you erase the history to keep the data secret again ?
+### Once a sensitive data has been committed, can you erase the history to keep the data secret again ?

 <details><summary>show</summary>
 <p>

 **No**.
-You can overwrite a commit but you must consider the data unsecure once it has been commited.
+You can overwrite a commit but you must consider the data unsecure once it has been committed.
 If it's a secret/password, then you must renew it.

 </p>
 </details>